Ernest C. Quigley: College football

 Quigley also served as an official in major college football contests including the Army–Navy Game, five Harvard–Yale games, the Michigan–Illinois game, three Rose Bowls (1920, 1925, 1927), and the Cotton Bowl Classic.
 He was a member of the NCAA's Rules Committee from 1946 to 1954.

 Personal life and death

 Quigley married Marge Darlington in Concordia.
 The ceremony was held in the home of the bride.

 Quigley died at age 80 in Lawrence, Kansas and was buried at that city's Mt.
 Calvary Cemetery.
+At the time of his death he was survived by two sons, 16 grandchildren and four great-grand-children.

-He was the brother of Larry Quigley.
+He was also the brother of Larry Quigley, a football coach at closeby NAIA Benedictine College and Kansas Wesleyen.